Jessica

 Become a Christian and your loving wife.

-The speech is one of Shakespeare's most carefully written pieces of moral self-recognition.
-Jessica is, by the soliloquy's first line, naming what she is doing as a "heinous sin" — and by the second, asking why the sin should follow her at all.
-The blood/manners distinction is the speech's structural device.
-By blood, she is Shylock's daughter and inherits whatever Shylock is; by manners, she has the moral freedom to reject the household she was raised in.
-The distinction is Jessica's whole defence for what she is about to do, and it operates with characteristic economy: six lines, the shame named, the defence articulated, the alternative chosen.
-By the soliloquy's closing couplet she has converted the moral position into the practical resolution — she will marry Lorenzo, become a Christian, and "end this strife."
-Hazlitt, writing in 1817, was unconvinced.
-His famous line on Jessica — "We should like Jessica better if she had not deceived and robbed her father" — is the foundational nineteenth-century reading of the character, and it captures something the speech itself does not quite resolve.
-Jessica's case for leaving Shylock is real; the case is also being made by someone who will, within seventy further lines, hand Lorenzo a casket of her father's money.
-The play does not, finally, take a position on whether Jessica is justified in either action.
-What it does is make the moral arithmetic visible: the soliloquy and the casket-handing belong to the same character, and the audience is asked to hold them together.
+It is one of Shakespeare's most carefully written pieces of moral self-recognition.
+By the first line Jessica has named what she is doing as a "heinous sin"; by the second she is asking why the sin should attach to her at all.
+The blood/manners distinction is the device.
+By blood she is Shylock's daughter and inherits whatever he is; by manners she claims the freedom to reject the household she was raised in.
+That distinction is her whole defence, and the speech makes it with real economy – six lines to name the shame, state the defence, and choose the alternative.
+By the closing couplet the moral position has become a practical plan: she will marry Lorenzo, become a Christian, and "end this strife."
+The complication the speech does not resolve is that the same young woman making this case will, within seventy lines, hand Lorenzo a casket of her father's money.
+The play takes no position on whether she is justified in either act; it simply makes the arithmetic visible – the soliloquy and the casket belong to the same person, and the audience is asked to hold them together.

 The Elopement and the Gilded Self

-Act 2, Scene 6 is the play's most carefully written piece of romantic transgression.
-Jessica appears "above" — at her father's window — wearing boy's clothes; she throws down a casket of Shylock's money and jewels; she descends to join Lorenzo in the street.
+A2S6 is the play's most carefully written piece of romantic transgression.
+Jessica appears "above" – at her father's window – in boy's clothes; she throws down a casket of Shylock's money and jewels; she comes down to join Lorenzo in the street.

 Original